dotnet/docs/docs/framework/migration-guide/retargeting/index.md

 [!INCLUDE[introduction](../../../../includes/migration-guide/retargeting/introduction.md)]

+Browse to the page that applies to the versions you're migrating from and to, or use the interactive selector.

-## Usage
+## Interactive selector

-Select the .NET Framework version you're currently targeting and then the version you wish to migrate to:
+To see a list of retargeting changes, select the .NET Framework version you're currently targeting and then the version you wish to migrate to:

 [!INCLUDE[versionselector](../../../../includes/migration-guide/retargeting/versionselector.md)]